pi-this/MemoryMaster/README.md

 ## How to Download and Install Memory Master

+If you are using Linux It might be helpful to update and upgrade your computer before install python or git.
+To do this type `sudo apt update` and `sudo apt upgrade`

 1. Install python at [python.org](https://www.python.org/downloads/) or on Linux use `sudo apt install python`
 2. Install git at [git-scm.com](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) or on Linux use `sudo apt install git`